Nitya-nama/airtribe-hackathon/README.md

 * **Python 3:** The core language for the backend logic.
 * **Flask:** A lightweight web framework for building the API.
 * **Pandas:** For efficient data loading, manipulation, and analysis of CSV files.
-* **OpenAI Python Client:** To interact with the OpenAI GPT model for natural language processing and generating insightful responses.
+* **OpenAI Python Client (pointed at xAI):** Used to interact with xAI's Grok model (Grok exposes an OpenAI-compatible API) for natural language processing and generating insightful responses.

 **Frontend:**
 * **HTML5:** Structure of the web application.